Robin Bronk

 Chief Executive Officer

-Robin Bronk is Chief Executive Officer of The Creative Coalition—the leading national, nonprofit, nonpartisan social and public advocacy organization of the arts and entertainment industry.
-As CEO, Bronk is dedicated to educating, mobilizing, and activating the entertainment industry and arts community on issues of public importance, particularly the First Amendment, arts advocacy, arts in education, and media literacy.
-Since being appointed to the position in April 2010, she has exponentially grown The Creative Coalition’s operating budget by designing and instituting corporate sponsorship programs and cause marketing opportunities.
+Robin Bronk is Chief Executive Officer of The Creative Coalition (“TCC”)—the leading national, nonprofit, nonpartisan social and public advocacy organization of the arts and entertainment industry.
+As CEO, Bronk is dedicated to educating the entertainment industry and arts community on issues of public importance, particularly the First Amendment, arts advocacy, arts in education, and media literacy.

-Under her leadership, The Creative Coalition signature programs include the New York Business Leader Task Force on Runaway Production, Moviemaker Mentors, Teachers Making a Difference, the Spotlight Awards, Stand Up For Class Mentors, Capitol Hill Leaders Advisory Council, The Creative Coalition’s Inaugural Ball, Reel Life Vs. Real Life Series, Seconding the First Dialogues, Parents Advisory Council for TV Watch, and Voices of Impact.
+Under her leadership, TCC signature programs include the New York Business Leader Task Force on Runaway Production, Moviemaker Mentors, Teachers Making a Difference, the Spotlight Awards, Stand Up For Class Mentors, Capitol Hill Leaders Advisory Council, TCC’s Inaugural Ball, Reel Life Vs. Real Life Series, Seconding the First Dialogues, Parents Advisory Council for TV Watch, and Voices of Impact.

-Bronk joined The Creative Coalition in July 1998 as the organization’s Executive Director and during her tenure has taken the nonprofit from a New York-based entity to a national organization.
+Bronk joined The Creative Coalition in July 1998 as the organization’s Executive Director, and was made its CEO in 2010.

-Bronk is a seasoned Capitol Hill strategist and advocate.
-She has represented The Creative Coalition at numerous Congressional Hearings, and represented the organization and its legislative agenda before Members of Congress and the White House.
+Bronk is a former Capitol Hill strategist and advocate.
+She has represented TCC at Congressional Hearings, and represented the organization and before Members of Congress and the White House.

-Prior to her appointment, Bronk served as Vice President, Corporate Community Strategies, for APCO Worldwide, an independently owned global communication consultancy with offices in major cities throughout the Americas, Europe, the Middle East, Africa and Asia.
+Prior to her appointment, Bronk served as Vice President, Corporate Community Strategies, for APCO Worldwide, a global communication consultancy with offices in major cities throughout the Americas, Europe, the Middle East, Africa and Asia.
 Her clients included corporations, governments, industry associations and nonprofit organizations.
 Her areas of client services included corporate and internal communication; crisis management; issue management; government relations; media relations; coalition building; corporate social responsibility and online communication.
-She also served as the Director of Cause Celeb, an APCO division that matches celebrities and entertainment leaders with national causes and issues of importance.
+She also served as the Director of Cause Celeb, an APCO division that matched celebrities and entertainment leaders with national causes and issues of importance.

 Bronk played a leading role in APCO’s work with the MCI Foundation.
 As an on-loan executive, she served as the interim director of the foundation, managing its multi-million dollar philanthropic grant-making program.
 Besides MCI, Bronk’s clients also included the ASCAP Leiber & Stoller Music Scholarship Fund, Planned Parenthood Federation of America, the National Geographic Society, the Recording Industry Association of America, National Council of Jewish Women and American Forest Foundation.